Interview with Marion Burger & Ilan Cohen

 “Emperor” is a very intimate daughter-father project.
 Ilan, what was your role in it?

-We start the experience in the daughter’s point of view, and shift into her own interpretation of her father’s point of view.
-We were cowriting and codirecting the whole time.
+We start the experience from the daughter’s perspective, and then shift to her own interpretation of her father’s experience.
+We were co-writing and co-directing the whole time.
 I could say which parts of her story felt the most relatable, and point to the ones which felt unnecessary.
 In the end, it’s a combination of deep personal truths, with some imagination – we were always looking to find the right balance to create an efficient narrative and emotional journey for the audience.

-Marion Burger: - I was very shy of sharing something too emotional or too personal.
-Many times I thought that something was too much.
-In such cases Ilan was telling me: “No, I'm very interested in this and I want to hear that”.
-It was very helpful to have someone to be the balance of objectivity.
+Marion Burger: – I was very shy of sharing something too emotional or too personal.
+At times, I felt that some things were too much to share.
+In such cases Ilan was telling me: “No, I’m very interested in this and I want to hear that”.
+It was very helpful to have someone who offered a sense of objectivity.

-Marion Burger: - For example, the face of the daughter is not there, it is blurred.
-I didn't want to show something too real or too personal.
-And of course also because there is a kind of weirdness in the characters in VR, like an Uncanny Valley.
+Marion Burger: – For example, the face of the daughter is not there, it’s blurred.
+I didn’t want to show something that seemed too real or too personal.
+And partly because there is a kind of weirdness in the characters in VR, like an Uncanny Valley.

-During our festival we are presenting also “Turbulence.
+During our festival we are also presenting “Turbulence.
 J’amais vu”, an XR experience about vestibular migraine.
-The narrator is Ben Joseph Andrews who suffers from it.
+The narrator is Ben Joseph Andrews who suffers from this condition.
 Marion, you don’t guide the users with your voice.
-You decided to hire professional actors.
+But instead, you decided to hire professional actors.
 Why?

 Marion Burger: – I needed some distance just to be able to direct someone.
 Besides, it’s very hard to listen to your own voice.
 I’m not an actress.